Ivanhoe: Historical accuracy

 The novel generated a new name in English—Cedric.
 The original Saxon name had been Cerdic but Scott misspelled it—an example of metathesis.
-"It is not a name but a misspelling" said satirist H. H. Munro.

 In England in 1194, it would have been anachronistic for Rebecca, a Jewish woman, to be charged with witchcraft.
 In medieval witch trials, it was usually the belief in witchcraft that was prosecuted as a heresy, a charge a non-Christian woman would not have been subject to.
 Death did not become the usual penalty until the 15th century and even then, the form of execution used for witches in England was hanging, not burning.
 The conductor of the trial, the Grand Master Of The Templars, is referred to as Lucas de Beaumanoir, whereas the historically real Master during that time was Gilbert Horal.
 There are other various minor errors, e.g. the description of the tournament at Ashby owes more to the 14th century, most of the coins mentioned by Scott are exotic, William Rufus is said to have been John Lackland's grandfather, but he was actually his great-great-uncle, and Wamba (disguised as a monk) says "I am a poor brother of the Order of St Francis", but St. Francis of Assisi only began his preaching ten years after the death of Richard I. Also, in Chapter 43, Bois-Guilbert commences the fight being mounted on his horse named Zamor, which he claimed that he had won from the "Soldan of Trebizond".
-This is anachronistic, as the Comnenids founded the rump Byzantine Empire of Trebizond only in 1204, just by the end of the Fourth Crusade.
+This is anachronistic, as the Comnenids founded that rump state only in 1204, just by the end of the Fourth Crusade.
 Lastly, in the novel's ultimate chapter, Rebecca and her father move to Granada to spend the rest of their lives under Mohammed Boabdil.
-In fact, the real Muhammad XII of Granada, popularly known to the Western world as Boabdil, was not even born before 1460, and the Emirate of Granada established before 1230.
+In fact, the real Muhammad XI of Granada, popularly known to the Western world as Boabdil, was not even born before 1460, and the Emirate of Granada established before 1230.

 Despite this fancifulness, Ivanhoe does make some prescient historical points.
 The novel is occasionally critical of King Richard, "who seems to love adventure more than he loves the well-being of his subjects"—in contrast to the idealised, romantic view of Richard popular at the time, but rather echoes the way King Richard is often judged by historians today.